wp-plugins/gotmls/readme.txt

 Fixed a bug in the Add to Whitelist feature so the you do not need to update the definitions after whitelisting a file.

 = 1.3.05.13 =
-Fixed two bugs in the last release.

-= 1.3.05.11 =
 Added ability to whitelist files.

 = 1.3.04.19 =